ffloyd/flows/docs/railway/basic_usage.md

 ## Flows::Railway rules

-* steps executed from first to last
+* steps execution happens from the first to the last step
-* first step receives input arguments
+* input arguments (`Railway#call(...)`) becomes the input of the first step
 * each step should return Result Object (`Flows::Result::Helpers` already included)
-* if step returns failed result - execution stops and failed Result Object returned
+* if step returns failed result - execution stops and failed Result Object returned from Railway
-* if step returns successful result - result data becomes arguments of a following step
+* if step returns successful result - result data becomes arguments of the following step
-* if last step returns successful result - it becomes a result of an railway execution
+* if the last step returns successful result - it becomes a result of a Railway execution

 ## Defining Steps

-Two ways of step definition exists.
-First is by using method:
+Two ways of step definition exist.
+First is by using an instance method:

 ```ruby
 step :do_something